capy-zhiao/Htn_proj2/README.md

-# HackTheNorth Project - AI-Powered Conversation Logger & Dashboard
+# CodeMindHack - AI-Powered Conversation Logger & Dashboard

 A comprehensive system for logging, analyzing, and visualizing AI conversations with intelligent code change tracking and project management capabilities.